-Things start to slow down a little on a dairy farm in summertime
+Things slow down a little on a dairy farm in summertime

 At the beginning of summer, there’s usually still lots of grass – more than the cows can eat.
 It’s really important not to let any of it go to waste, so farmers harvest the extra grass and store it as hay or silage.
 Hay is dried grass and silage is pickled grass.